 In order to qualify for a BN(O) visa, the applicant and the dependant must:

-- be resident in Hong Kong if applying from overseas or if applying from the UK, be resident in the UK, Jersey, Guernsey, the Isle of Man or Hong Kong and be able to provide documentation in support of this (e.g. utility bills, bank statements, resident permits etc.);
+- be resident in Hong Kong if applying from overseas or be resident in the UK if they are switching from a different UK immigration category.
+They must be able to provide documentation in support of their current residence (e.g. utility bills, bank statements, resident permits etc.);

 - demonstrate that they can accommodate and support themselves in the UK for at least six months (e.g. provide bank statements as evidence of sufficient funds).
 This is not required if the applicant has been living in the UK for more than 12 months prior to applying;

 - hold a current tuberculosis test certificate from a clinic approved by the Home Office – there are approved clinics overseas and in the UK;

 - provide evidence of the dependants’ link to the BN(O) citizen (e.g. marriage certificate or birth certificate) and proof that they are part of the same household;

 - pay a visa application fee and the immigration health surcharge; and

 - have no serious criminal convictions and be of good character.